mkohler/cython_swig/README.rst

     attribute.

-    To find the source for a module like this, look in the build environment for your Python interpreter.
+    To find the source for a module like this, look in the build environment of your Python interpreter.

 We are Here
 ============